Natalie Metcalf: New South Wales Swifts

 Shortly after the 2018 Super League grand final Metcalf joined the New South Wales Swifts during the Australian Super Netball season as an injury replacement for Claire O'Brien.
 She permanently joined the squad for the 2019 season where the swifts won the premiership, defeating Sunshine Coast Lightning in the Grand Final.
 Metcalf won a second Super Netball grand final with the Swifts in 2021.

 Manchester Thunder

 Metcalf announced in September 2021 that she would be leaving Australia to return to the UK.
 She rejoined Manchester Thunder for 2022 and won her third Super League grand final that same year.
 Metcalf made the grand final with Thunder again in 2024 but the team lost to Loughborough Lightning.
 Metcalf announced her pregnancy in 2025 and would not take part in the 2025 Netball Super League or any international matches.
+Metlcalf returned to court for the 2026 season where Thunder defeated London Pulse 54-51 in the Grand Final to be named champions.